green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 `* * * * * python3 PATH_TO_GREEN_METRICS_TOOL/tools/jobs.py project &>> /var/log/green-metrics-jobs.log`

 Be sure to give the `green-metrics-jobs.log` file write access rights.

+Also be aware that our example for the cronjob assumes your crontab is using `bash`.
+Consider adding `SHELL=/bin/bash` to your crontab if that is not the case.